greyqz/GGCorrect/README.md

 How to use:

-1.  create a folder ¡°F:\GGCorrect\¡± and open it.
+1.  create a folder "F:\GGCorrect\" and open it.

 2.	put all files in it.
-Make sure these files are all named as ¡°<file name>.txt¡±.
+Make sure these files are all named as "<file name>.txt".

 3.	and the files will be changed.